 Significant experience is vital in a truck accident case because they are more complex than other vehicle accident cases.
-An experienced truck crash lawyer can work to get you fair compensation by:
+An experienced Frederick truck accident lawyer can work to get you fair compensation by:

 - Calling in an independent investigator/accident reconstructionist to prove the negligent trucker’s liability